edgecollective/quahog-quickstart/README.md

 WIFI_PASSWORD = '[PASSWORD]'
 ```

-Now, upload the script to your Quahog
+Now, upload the script to your Quahog ('ampy' may require sudo):

 ```
 ampy -p /dev/ttyUSB0 put farmos_post_dht22.py
 ```

-Now we can 'screen' into the Quahog, and run our script to post values to FarmOS
+Now we can 'screen' into the Quahog, and run our script to post values to FarmOS ('screen' may require sudo):

 ```
 screen /dev/ttyUSB0 115200